-- 51. The need to promote energy efficiency will be balanced against the need to protect the character and appearance of the area when dealing with proposals for solar panels in Conservation Areas.
-Due to sensitivity of the Conservation Area to modern alternations, careful consideration will need to be given to the siting and design of the panels. - 52.
-The installation of panels will not be appropriate on the principal elevations of buildings or in prominent locations within Conservation Areas.
-Alternative locations at the rear of buildings, on subsidiary outbuildings or ground.mounted, where the panels would not be visible from the highway, should be considered.
+47. The need to promote energy efficiency will be balanced against the need to protect the character and appearance of the area when dealing with proposals for solar panels in Conservation Areas.
+Due to sensitivity of the Conservation

+Area to modern alternations, careful consideration will need to be given to the siting and design of the panels.

+- 48. Notwithstanding prevailing householder permitted development rights, the installation of microgeneration equipment on the principal elevations of buildings or in prominent locations within Conservation Areas will require careful consideration.
+Alternative locations at the rear of buildings, on subsidiary outbuildings or ground-mounted, where the panels would not be visible from the highway, should be considered.
 They should not project more than 200mm from the roof or wall surface.

-53. The panels themselves should be of a dark colour and the framing should be in matt black or grey.
+Solar slates along with an increasing number of 'heritage range' products are available. - 49.
+The panels themselves should be of a dark colour and the framing should be in matt black or grey.
 Standard light-coloured blue panels with reflective light grey framing should be avoided.